verana-labs/verifiable-trust-vpr-spec/spec.md

 if a mandatory parameter is not present, [[ref: transaction]] MUST abort.

 - `type` (PermissionType) (*mandatory*) MUST be a valid PermissionType: ISSUER_GRANTOR, VERIFIER_GRANTOR, ISSUER, VERIFIER, HOLDER.
-- `validator_perm_id` (uint64) (*mandatory*): see [MOD-PERM-MSG-1-2-2](#mod-perm-msg-1-2-2-start-a-permission-vp-permission-checks).
+- `validator_perm_id` (uint64) (*mandatory*): see [MOD-PERM-MSG-1-2-2](#mod-perm-msg-1-2-2-start-permission-vp-permission-checks).
 - `country` (string) (*mandatory*) MUST be a valid alpha-2 code (ISO 3166).
+- `did`, if specified, MUST conform to the DID Syntax, as specified [[spec-norm:DID-CORE]].

 :::note
 A holder MAY directly connect to the DID VS of an issuer in order to get issued a credential.
-It's up to the issuer to decide if running the validation process is REQUIRED or not.
+It's up to the issuer to decide if running the validation process (for charging fees) is REQUIRED or not.
 :::

 ###### [MOD-PERM-MSG-1-2-2] Start Permission VP permission checks